arkydon/aerxi/src/blog/mute_feature.md

 layout : layouts/post.vto

-og_description : "How to make the mute feature better"
+desc : "How to make the mute feature better"
 ---

 Some social media platforms have a feature to filter out posts that contain certain keywords.
 Here are some of the ways I think they can improve it: